ecmendenhall/lute-drop/README.md

 I hear that you and your bard have sold your flutes and bought lutes.

-I hear that every drop that you mint is more relevant than every drop that I mint.
+I hear that every drop that you mint is more relevant than _every drop that I mint_.